North Dakota Counseling License Requirements

 The first stage of licensure is to become an associate counselor so you can gain supervised experience.
 Applicants should send the application form, three letters of reference, a statement of intent, and official transcripts to the Board.
 Once received, the Board sends instructions on how to complete state and federal fingerprint and background checks; these checks must be completed before a license will be issued.
 The Board accepts applications from individuals in their final semester of graduate study, but an official final transcript must be received before the license will be issued.
-As of September 2019, the application fee is $150 and the fee for testing approval is $40.
+As of December 2022, the application fee is $150.

 2. Pass the National Counselor Examination (NCE).

 The Board requires applicants to pass the National Counselor Exam (NCE) administered by the National Board for Certified Counselors (NBCC).
-This multiple-choice exam tests for knowledge of the eight core areas of counseling defined by CACREP and the five counseling work behaviors identified by the NBCC’s national job analysis.
+This multiple-choice exam tests for knowledge of the eight core areas of counseling defined by the Council for the Accreditation of Counseling and Related Educational Programs (CACREP) and the six counseling work behaviors identified by the NBCC’s national job analysis.
 The NBCC provides an online handbook to help candidates understand the registration process and exam content.
 Links to additional resources for exam prep are also available on the NBCC website.
 Once approval is received, candidates must attempt the exam within six months; however, the Board only allows two attempts per one-year period.

 3. Submit a plan for supervision and accrue supervised experience.

 As part of the LAPC application, candidates must also submit a plan for supervision.
 This document can be submitted or changed at any stage during the LAPC licensure review process but the accrual of supervision hours cannot begin until the license is issued.
 Once the LAPC license is issued, the LAPC must accrue at least two years of counseling experience, including 200 client contact hours per year with at least 10 clients.
 Facilitating an ongoing counseling group is counted as one client and no more than five groups can be used to meet these requirements.
-LAPCs must also receive 100 hours of direct counseling supervision spread out during the training period.
-The supervisor must be a North Dakota LPC or LPCC with five years of experience; in instances where there is a documented difficulty locating an LPC supervisor, another licensed mental health professional may be accepted.
+LAPCs must also receive 100 hours of direct counseling supervision spread out during the training period, at least 60 of which must be individual face-to-face supervision.
+The supervisor must be a North Dakota LPC or LPCC with five years of experience.

 4. Apply for and receive your LPC license.

-Once an LAPC has completed the exam and experience requirements, they are able to apply for an LPC license using the LPC application form.
+Once you have completed the exam and experience requirements, you will be able to apply to advance from an LAPC to an LPC license using the LPC application form.
 The application package should be submitted at least six weeks prior to the LAPC license expiry as LAPCs cannot practice, even under supervision, once the license has expired.
 LPC candidates must continue to receive supervision until the LPC license is received.
-The LPC application fee is $150 as of September 2019.
+The LPC application fee is $150 as of December 2022.

 5. Meet clinical experience requirements.